twilio/twilio-java/report-group8.md

 ## `Effort spent`

-For each team member, how much time was spent in
+For each team member, how much time was spent in each step.
+Links to relevant commit.

 ### Emil (23h)